MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-manage-powershell-core.md

 ---
 # Manage SQL Server on Linux with PowerShell Core

-This article introduces [SQL Server PowerShell](../powershell/sql-server-powershell.md) and walks you through a couple of examples on how to use it with PowerShell Core (PS Core) on MacOS & Linux.
+This article introduces [SQL Server PowerShell](../powershell/sql-server-powershell.md) and walks you through a couple of examples on how to use it with PowerShell Core (PS Core) on macOS & Linux.
 PowerShell Core is now an Open Source project on [GitHub](https://github.com/powershell/powershell).

+## Cross-platform editor options

+All of the steps PowerShell Core below will work in a regular terminal, or can run from a terminal within VS Code or Azure Data Studio.
+Both VS Code and Azure Data Studio are available on macOS & Linux.
+For more information on Azure Data Studio, see [this quickstart](https://docs.microsoft.com/sql/azure-data-studio/quickstart-sql-server).
+You may also want to consider using the [PowerShell extension](https://docs.microsoft.com/sql/azure-data-studio/powershell-extension) for it.

 ## Installing PowerShell Core